Lemonszz/Biome-Makeover-Docs/content/notes/mob/marauder.md

 If a Pillager Patrol was to spawn in the Badlands, Marauders will spawn instead.

 Marauders wear [Cowboy Hats](notes/item/cowboy_hat) and ride Horses.
-The Patrol Captain was a special Ominous Banner featuring a Marauder Design.
+The Patrol Captain has a special Ominous Banner featuring a Marauder Design.

 ## Stats
 | Stat | Value |